Richmond (SA)

 Richmond's population is slightly younger than the national pattern

-The median age in Richmond is 36 years, which is slightly lower than Greater Adelaide's average of 39 and also lower than Australia's median of 38.
-Compared to Greater Adelaide, Richmond has a higher proportion of residents aged 25-34 (22.0%) but fewer residents aged 5-14 (7.9%).
-This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-According to the 2021 Census, the proportion of Richmond's population aged 25-34 has increased from 20.6% to 22.0%, while the proportion of those aged 45-54 has decreased from 12.7% to 11.2%.
-By 2041, Richmond is projected to experience significant changes in its age structure, with the 75-84 age group expected to grow by 58%, reaching a total of 1,303 people from the current figure of 827.
+The median age in Richmond is 36 years, which is slightly below Greater Adelaide's average of 39 and also slightly below Australia's median age of 38.
+Compared to Greater Adelaide, Richmond has a higher proportion of residents aged 25-34 (22.0%), but fewer residents aged 5-14 (7.9%).
+This proportion of 25-34 year-olds is significantly higher than the national average of 14.5%.
+Between the 2021 Census and the present, the population of Richmond aged 25 to 34 has increased from 20.6% to 22.0%, while the proportion of those aged 45 to 54 has decreased from 12.7% to 11.2%.
+By the year 2041, Richmond's population is expected to experience significant changes in its age distribution, with the 75-84 age group projected to grow by 57%, reaching a total of 1,303 people from the current figure of 828.

 Frequently Asked Questions - Age